earthly/earthly/docs/lang-guides/featured-guides.md

 # Featured guides

-We are working on a series of [language-specific libraries](../earthly-lib/earthly-lib.md) that make Earthly that much easier to use with various languages and frameworks.
+Earthly works with any programming language, as shown in our extensive collection of [examples](../examples/examples.md).
+However, we are now working on a series of [language-specific libraries](../earthly-lib/earthly-lib.md) that make Earthly that much easier to use with various languages and frameworks.
 To that end, we are starting with [Rust](./rust.md).

-If you are looking for additional examples for other languages, checkout the [onboarding tutorial in Earthly Cloud](https://cloud.earthly.dev/login), or the [examples page](../examples/examples.md).
+If you are just starting out, the [onboarding tutorial in Earthly Cloud](https://cloud.earthly.dev/login) is a great way to get introduced to Earthly.